Manasa, Madhya Pradesh

-Manasa is a town with nagar palika in Neemuch district in the Indian state of Madhya Pradesh.
+Manasa is a town with nagar panchayat in Neemuch district in the Indian state of Madhya Pradesh.
 It was under the princely state of Holker before Indian independence.
+This state was settled by Masania shepherds.

 History

 It is a major town in Neemuch district of Madhya Pradesh.
 Manasa is a seat of the legislative assembly.
 It is tehsil headquarters.
 The town is well connected by road from Mandsaur, Neemuch and also to Kota via Bhanpura.
 It was under the princely state of Holker before independence.

 Places of worship

 Many temples and mosques are found across Manasa.

 Temples

 The town is famous for its number of temples.

 Mosques

 The town has two major mosques: